Kyriosity/read-write/README+/software/docu/README+/design-record.md

 **No excuse for the docu missing references to the implementation**, _viz._ code.
 Not every feature or class, but entry points.

-As an example in progress, see ➡️[use-dev](https://github.com/Kyriosity/use-dev/).
+My tribute in progress is ➡️[use-dev](https://github.com/Kyriosity/use-dev/).

 ## Appendix 1/2.
 Artistic images (sounds, videos)